TitikshaLohe/Clothing-Brand-Analysis/README.md

 * Enhance marketing strategies to motivate women in the 30-49 age range.
 Provide additional benefits to retain and motivate them to purchase additional products.
 * Boost the number of offers or coupons available on multiple e-commerce platforms.
+* Closely monitoring inventory levels of Sets and Kurtas to meet customer demand.